 Still, it’s largely a matter of personal preference.
 You’re not stuck with one type or the other; we’re just pointing out how many people prefer to use each.

 You should also be aware of some issues you might face with low-priced triggers, but really they are few in number and low in severity.
 Initially, you might struggle a bit with assembling and installing the trigger in your AR-15.
 It’s not very common but has been reported sometimes.

 Always make sure to check the size of the hammer pin(.154 or .170 as in a Colt) so the trigger is compatible with your rifle.

-Reviews of the Best Triggers under $100
+Review of the Best Triggers Under $100

 We have dug up some of the best AR-15 replacement triggers priced below $100.
 These triggers are of good quality and will get the job done perfectly.
 Some of them are single-stage while others are dual-stage triggers.

 ALG offers this super inexpensive kit for a military style trigger.
 The trigger is available in QMS (Quality Mil-Spec) and ACT(ALG Combat Trigger) variants.
 This single-stage trigger is easy to install without the need of any tools as long as you’re well acquainted with guns.